retirement planning | june 3, 2024

 • Why are you going to get out of bed every day in retirement?
 What provides you with the most fulfillment and meaning in your life today, and how might that change when you retire?
 You may thrive in retirement, and you may also find your sense of purpose challenged without your work.
 What will you do next?

-Build a personalized action plan to bring clarity to your vision.
+Build a personalized action plan

 • Talk about your potential health care needs in retirement.
 Identify the future care you may need based on your current health and family health history.
 Talk with family and friends you want on your caregiving and wellness support team about any potential long-term care arrangements, health care directives, and powers of attorney.
 Be aware that these can be difficult conversations.
 Planning ahead and understanding roles and responsibilities is important so that everyone knows what is expected.

 • Talk to your employer about their financial wellness services.
 More and more, employers recognize the importance of financial wellness in reducing employee financial stress and improving overall worker satisfaction.
-Investigate the post-career options your employer provides, and how they may support your retirement vision.
+Investigate the post-career options your employer provides and how they may support your retirement vision.

 Planning for long-term financial success and well-being is an increasingly crucial component for successful retirement outcomes.
 Be sure to consider these financial aspects of retirement: